 More Details on The Humanities and Social Sciences Conference

-The 9th International Conference on the Future of Social Sciences and Humanities will be held in Berlin, Germany, from 14 - 16 August 2026.
+The 10th International Conference on the Future of Social Sciences and Humanities will be held in Dublin, Ireland, from 23 - 25 July 2027.
 As a top-notch humanities and social sciences conference, it’s a gathering that brings together people from all over the world who are passionate about research, education, and creating impact.

 This international conference on social sciences focuses on open, thoughtful conversations.
 You’ll hear from people across fields and sectors, allowing you to step out of your own academic bubble and see how your work fits into bigger, global conversations.
 If you’re looking for a social sciences conference where real collaboration happens—where questions matter as much as answers—you’ll feel at home here.